Community pharmacy training at DMU

 - ensure employer agreement to release and support the learner including the support of work-based assessments

-- commit to share information and participate in the development of case studies to demonstrate the impact of their role as part of the transformation of pharmacy services (and have a willingness for this information to be shared with third parties, eg HEE and NHS England)
+- commit to share information and participate in the development of case studies to demonstrate the impact of their role as part of the transformation of pharmacy services (and have a willingness for this information to be shared with third parties, eg Health Education England and NHS England)

 - commit to be part of a future evaluation of the impact of new skills on service delivery

-- demonstrate that they are working at least 0.4 full-time equivalent (WTE) days per week in a community pharmacy or Health and Justice pharmacy service (provided by the NHS, private organisations or acute Trusts)*
+- demonstrate that they are working at least 0.4 WTE (15 hours per week) in a community pharmacy or Health and Justice pharmacy service (provided by the NHS, private organisations or acute Trusts)*

-Pharmacists enrolled on the following NHS England service pathways are not eligible to access this post-registration training provision.
+Pharmacists enrolled on the following NHS England service pathways are not eligible to access this postgraduate training provision.

 - Integrating Pharmacy into Urgent Care